aljawaid/Glancer/README.md

 #### _Plugin for Kanboard_

-This plugin follows the 'Get Things Done' method to allow productive users to glance or view tasks, comments, and projects (boards) quickly.
+This plugin follows the 'Getting Things Done' methodology to allow productive users to glance or view tasks, comments, and projects quickly in any part of the interface.

 Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")